Student Voice / School Council

 - new basket ball nets

-On the current agendas for discussion are: additional ex-curricular clubs, tuck shop at Lower, condiments available during lunchtime, vending machine, issues regarding sustainability and the environment/climate change.
+On the current agendas for discussion are: tackling energy use in school, redevelopment of the school site process, additional ex-curricular clubs, tuck shop at Lower, condiments available during lunchtime, vending machine, issues regarding sustainability and the environment/climate change.

 The Year Zone Reps are now working at the Lower School to help support students and staff at the start of every lesson including helping to tidy up, set up, and sanitise.